 The Group has taken necessary steps to soften the impact of the COVID-19 pandemic on its financial condition.
-It invoked the provisions of the recently approved RA No. 11469 and No. 11494, otherwise known as Bayanihan To Heal As One Act and Bayanihan to Recover as One Act, respectively, which allowed the Group to extend for a minimum of thirty (30) days the currently maturing debt obligations, including interest.
+It availed of financial relief under RA No. 11469 and No. 11494, which allowed the Group to extend for a minimum of thirty days the currently maturing debt obligations, including interest.
 It also availed of the "DBP RESPONSE (Rehabilitation Support On Severe Events)" program, wherein the borrower may defer its loan repayment of up to six months with the option for restructuring in case the borrower is not able to recover within six months.
 Lastly, the Group has negotiated with banks for the refinancing, extension, or temporary relief of its loan obligations.
-The results of these negotiations have been reflected in the subsequent sections.
+The results of these negotiations have been reflected in the subsequent disclosures.